-Taking your first steps into the FX Derivatives business may seem daunting and you may find yourself asking, “What is a FX Derivatives?”
+Taking your first steps into the FX Derivatives business may seem daunting and you may find yourself asking, “What are FX Derivatives?”
 Simply put, a FX Derivatives is a contract where the trader decides if a particular asset will go up or down in value after a predetermined period of time – making a profit when they make the right decision.

 Trading FX Derivatives can differ rather significantly as compared to many other types of market trading.
 As the name suggests, Derivative implies having to decide between two options.
 At a basic level, traders make the choice between ‘Up’ or ‘Down’, also commonly known as a Call or Put respectively.

 Call and Put are the simplest options in FX Derivatives, making it the suitable for traders who are new to the world of FX Derivatives trading.
 The following is a more detailed look at these two options:

 If you are selecting a Call FX Derivatives, you do so predicting that the currency pair will end up at a higher price than the strike price at the end of the trading period.
 If you have made the right call, you will stand to gain a profit.

 For example, in this scenario: